Logo-stateuniv

 Student Financial Aid Details

-Though ECPI does not have residence halls or dormitories, the Virginia Beach campus does have a housing coordinator who can help students find and set up housing at nearby apartment complexes.
+Although residence halls or dormitories are not found at the university, the Virginia Beach campus does have a housing coordinator who can help students find and set up housing at nearby apartment complexes.
 School representatives are also available to aid students in many other areas of college life, including providing career counseling, fairs and workshops, and helping with resume writing and interview skills.
 Career counselors can also help students secure externships.

-ECPI offers students some valuable study resources as well, including a combined library of more than 65,000 books, journals, magazines and other media.
-An online library can be accessed from the Student Services website and provides students with source materials in the form of thousands of online newspapers, magazines, videos, maps, and other informational sources.
+Students can take advantage of valuable study resources, including a combined library of more than 65,000 books, journals, magazines, and other media.
+An online library can be accessed from the Student Services website and provides source materials in the form of thousands of online newspapers, magazines, videos, maps, and other informational sources.

 Student Advisory Councils help students get involved in their campus and its respective extracurricular activities.
 Students can join several types of clubs and societies, including honor societies or clubs related to their majors.
 Activities and clubs vary from campus to campus.